sympy/live/README.md

 The SymPy Live shell is a thin wrapper around the `repl` app in the JupyterLite.
-In order to reduce the maintentance needs, we leverages the code from the [`jupyterlite/demo`](https://github.com/jupyterlite/demo) project, and provides only minimal customization: a custom landing page that loads the repl in an iframe.
+In order to reduce the maintentance needs, we leverage the code from the [`jupyterlite/demo`](https://github.com/jupyterlite/demo) project, and provide only minimal customization: a custom landing page that loads the REPL in an iframe.

 ### Configs